Adolphe Bridge: Design

 In total, the bridge would have a length of 153 m.
 The plans were audacious for that day and age; at 84.65 m, the central span was to be the largest stone arch in existence.
 The roadway was constructed of reinforced concrete, a material that had only recently come into use, the weight of which was carried on the columns of the smaller arches, thereby saving the heavy infilling used in a conventional arched bridge.
 The arches and columns were constructed from sandstone, quarried locally at Ernzen, Dillingen, Gilsdorf, and Verlorenkost.
 This design was later replicated by Séjourné in a bridge over the River Garonne at Toulon and was copied in concrete for the Walnut Lane Bridge in Philadelphia.

 Construction

-The foundation stone of the bridge was laid on the 14 July 1900, and it was inaugurated just over three years later, on 24 July 1903.
+The foundation stone of the bridge was laid on 14 July 1900, and it was inaugurated just over three years later, on 24 July 1903.
 Originally, the bridge carried both road and rail traffic; two rail/tram tracks over the bridge formed part of the railway route from Luxembourg City to Echternach, which was opened on 20 April 1904.